vinci1it2000/schedula/README.rst

    .. code-block:: bash

-      $ cygstart output/*summary.xlsx       ## More summaries might open from previous runs.
+      $ cygstart output/*summary.xlsx       ## More summaries might exist in the folder from previous runs.
-      $ cygstart output                     ## View all files generated (see below).
+      $ cygstart output                     ## View the folder with all files generated.

 Entering new vehicles
 ---------------------
 You may modify the samples vehicles and run again the model.
-But to be sure that your vehicle does not contain by accident any of the sample-data, use the ``template`` sub-command to make an empty excel-file.
+But to be sure that your vehicle does not contain by accident any of the sample-data, use the ``template`` sub-command to make an *empty*input
+excel-file:

-1. Decide *input/output* folders.
-Assuming we want to re-use the "example" folders from above, we remove everything that they contain:
+1. Decide the *input/output* folders.
+Assuming we want to re-use the folders from the above example, we should just clear everything that they contain:

    .. code-block:: bash

-        $ rm -r ./input/* ./output/*
+        $ rm -r ./input/* ./output/*        Replace `rm` with `del` in *Windows* (`cmd.exe`)

 2. Create an empty vehicle template-file (eg. ``vehicle_1.xlsx``) inside